mysy00/DayZ-Enhancer/README.md

 - DayzEnhancer.lua
   - Used to load modules (files in dayz folder).
 If you want to disable a module, you can either remove the whole line with `import` or add `--` in front of it.
 - dayz/simple_td.lua
-  - Replaces the original textdraws (aka HUD) with simpler ones.
-Toggle them by pressing by `\`.
-If you start spectacting a player, the default textdraws will appear automatically.
-Things like temperature and energy are visible only if they're low.
-To give you a hint, things that are considered to be too low change color to red to indicate you should do something.
-- dayz/simple_td_coins.lua
-  - Coins submodule for the module above.
-It shows how much coins you have.
-It updates every 30 seconds.
+  - In the past it used to provide custom HUD (textdraws) for the server.
+Currently that's been dropped.
+It requires me to update textdraw IDs each updates and sadly I don't have time for that.
+I will ship it instead as a server-sided feature in the future.
+  - As for now, this mod colorizes items in your inventory, so you can find items easily.
 - dayz/attached_objects.lua
-  - If you want to equip a helmet, it will be placed automatically.
+  - If you want to equip a helmet or military vest, it will be placed automatically.
 It may require a slight change for your skin.
 If you don't know how to do it, create an issue or just let me know.
   - Custom position for m4 and sniper (aka walkie-talkie)
   - Your backpack is invisible (it may be annoying if you aren't VIP)
 - dayz/dmg_informer.lua